 Eph 4:15 But speaking the truth in love, may grow up into him in all things, which is the head, even Christ:

 Lu 2:46 And it came to pass, that after three days they found him in the temple, sitting in the midst of the doctors, both hearing them, and asking them questions.

 47 And all that heard him were astonished at his understanding and answers.

-Mr 9:49 For every one shall be salted with fire, and every sacrifice shall be salted with salt 50 Salt is good: but if the salt have lost his saltness, wherewith will ye season it?
-Have salt in yourselves, and have peace one with another.

 Lu 14:34 Salt is good: but if the salt have lost his savour, wherewith shall it be seasoned?

-"Salted with fire" means everyone will be tried with fire.
+(How will the world change?)

 Salt is an emblem of purity, integrity, and a continual experience.
 Goodness faith… Salt preserves and keeps

-Pride, hypocrisy, and sinful indulgence of every sort must be avoided, and humility, sincerity, and self-denial diligently cultivated,
+Pride, hypocrisy, and sinful indulgence of every sort must be avoided, humility, sincerity, self-denial diligently cultivated,

-a perpetual covenant--a perfect reconciliation and lasting friendship.
+Perpetual Covenant-Perfect reconciliation - lasting friendship

 A covenant of salt simply means an unbreakable, indestructible covenant.
 It is established forever;

-Dedication: a man must have the salt of discipleship which is self-denial, renunciation, the sacrifice and giving, of all one is and has
+Dedication: a man must have the salt of discipleship which is self-denial, endurance, renunciation, the sacrifice and giving, of all one is and has

-Full hearted choices
+Full hearted choices, not half hearted indecisions.

 Penetrate and change the very thought (taste) of the earth.